mhudasch/unable-to-get-local-issuer-certificate/issue-details.md

 3. Your certificate store is not up-to-date or the software you are using comes with its own store for trusted issuer certificates that is not up-to-date
 4. A combination of the ones above

-Many answers on pages like [stackoverflow](https://stackoverflow.com) or other user forums suggest just disabling the security option in the software you use by setting some option like `strict-ssl=false` or `validate-server-certificate=false` etc. or just use a `http` url instead to *fix* the issue an go on quickly.
+Many answers on pages like [stackoverflow](https://stackoverflow.com) or other user forums suggest just disabling the security option in the software you use by setting some option like `strict-ssl=false` or `validate-server-certificate=false` etc. or just use a `http` (without the s) url instead to *fix* the issue an go on quickly.
 Please **DO NOT** do this because you are disabling security not fixing the issue.
 Please **DO** follow the steps provided below to actually fix the issue for your particular case and tool.